Tags API

 for tag in tags:

-print "ID: %s, Name: %s" % (tag['id'], tag['name'])
+print ("ID: %s, Name: %s" % (tag['id'], tag['name']))

-# Get tags for a specific subject
+# Get tags for a specific object

 response = requests.get('https://alation.yourcompany.com/integration/tag/?oid=1&otype=data', headers=headers)